MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

 2. Environmental failures that accelerate document rot.
 3. Server failures that destroy sets of documents.
 4. Lack of independence of servers.
     1. Business failures: a single business failure may affect more than one server, due, e.g., to consolidation or cross-financing.
-That is, servers that appeared to be independent may not be financially independent in practice.
+That is, servers that appear to be independent may not be financially independent in practice.
     2. Economic failures.
 5. Attack on collection, institution, subject matter.
 <!-- END:TODO:MICAH-->